emmanuelterah/Monstro-app/README.md

 3. TemperatureConverter.js: This file contains the code responsible for converting temperatures between different units, such as Celsius, Fahrenheit, or Kelvin within our app.
 It could be part of a weather-related application or utility.

-4. WeatherComparison.js: This file contains the code for a component that compares weather data between different locations or time periods.
+4. WeatherComparison.js: This file contains the code for a component that compares weather data between different locations or periods.

 5. WeatherCard.js: This file contains the code for a component that displays weather information for a specific location in a card-like format.
 It includes details such as temperature, humidity, wind speed, and weather conditions.